You have no items in your shopping cart.

 Unfortunately due to shipping restrictions, the aerosol is only available to purchase in our stores.
 We pre-protect all online orders of nubuck and suede garments before despatch – so they are ready to wear as soon as you receive them.

-After using the cloth we recommend giving the garment another spray.
+After cleaning we recommend giving the garment another spray.

 Sueded garments will naturally shed a certain amount of fine dust when new.
 This is due to suede particles loosened in the buffing process becoming trapped in the pile of the garment.
 The softer the suede, the more likely this is to happen.

-The dust will soon disappear with wear; but the garment can be gently brushed with a Lakeland Leather Nubuck & Suede Cleaning Cloth, and then sprayed with Lakeland Leather Suede and Leather Protection Spray.
+The dust will soon disappear with wear; but the garment can be gently brushed with the Magic Sponge, and then sprayed with Lakeland Leather Suede & Nubuck Protection Spray.

 Dark spots can appear on your nubuck or suede jacket if worn in the rain.
-Remove these rain-spots by gently rubbing the surface of the jacket with the Lakeland Leather Nubuck & Suede Cleaning Cloth.
+Remove these rain-spots by gently rubbing the surface of the jacket with the Magic Sponge.

 We are often asked about Dry Cleaning recommendations for Sheepskin Coats and Jackets.
 Lakeland Leather does not recommend dry cleaning.

 Use a damp sponge and lukewarm water with a small amount of mild, pure soap (DO NOT use powdered detergents).
 Gently sponge the wool all over, taking care not to allow it to become too wet.
-Dry naturally, and comb through with a poodle brush to bring back the velvety nap.
+Dry naturally, and comb through with a poodle brush to bring back the velvety feel to the wool.

 Clean and treat our leather briefcases, handbags and luggage in the same way as suede or leather garments.
 Different leather types and finishes are used on different bags, so it is advisable to check you are planning to use the correct leather care and cleaning product before you begin